Painting Project Timeline and Scheduling

 Industrial tank or bridge coating: Timelines of 4–16 weeks are common.
 SSPC/AMPP SP 10 surface preparation, multi-coat epoxy or polyurethane systems, and mandatory DFT inspections between coats extend duration considerably compared to architectural work.

 Public sector facility repaint under prevailing wage: Contractor scheduling must also account for certified payroll submission deadlines under the Davis-Bacon Act (29 CFR Part 5) when federally funded, adding administrative checkpoints that run parallel to the physical work schedule.
-More on the regulatory framework for this project category is available at painting-directory-purpose-and-scope.
+More on the regulatory framework for this project category is available at painting-provider network-purpose-and-scope.

 Decision boundaries